reg-viz/reg-cli/README.md

   * `-J`, `--json` Specified json report path.
 If omitted `./reg.json`
   * `-I`, `--ignoreChange` If true, error will not be thrown when image change detected.
   * `-P`, `--urlPrefix` Add prefix to all image src.
+  * `-TR`, `--thresholdRate` Rate threshold for detecting change.
+When the difference ratio of the image is larger than the set rate detects the change.
+  * `-TP`, `--thresholdPixel` Pixel threshold for detecting change.
+When the difference pixel of the image is larger than the set pixel detects the change.
+This value takes precedence over `thresholdRate`.
   * `-T`, `--threshold` Threshold for detecting change.
 Value can range from 0.00 (no difference) to 1.00 (every pixel is different)
   * `-C`, `--concurrency` How many processes launches in parallel.
 If omitted 4.
   * `-A`, `--enableAntialias` Enable antialias.
 If omitted false.
   * `-X`, `--additionalDetection`.
 Enable additional difference detection(highly experimental).
 Select "none" or "client" (default: "none").

 ### html report

-If `-R` option set, output html report to specfied directory.
+If `-R` option set, output html report to specified directory. https://reg-viz.github.io/reg-cli/
-https://reg-viz.github.io/reg-cli/

 ![screenshot](https://github.com/reg-viz/reg-cli/blob/master/docs/screenshot.png?raw=true)